shawnscoding/siemens-online-conference/README.md

 # Role & Responsibility

+My responsibility was developing both front-end and back-end.
+Collaborating with management, departments, and customers to identify end-user requirements and specifications.
+Testing and deploying applications.
+Troubleshooting, debugging, maintaining and improving existing software.

 <!-- I was the only developer in this project. -->

 ### My responsibilities in this project include:

 - System Design
 - Create UIs in React (tables, banners, poppers, Modals, buttons and so on)
+- Build Admin pages and APIs in nextjs
 - Build RESTful APIs in expressjs
 - CRUD data in Mysql DB Tables
 - Email, SMS Automation